 For most characters, the Hide action won’t be used regularly due to its high action economy cost.
 However, there are a few classes/subclasses that can and will make regular use of the unseen attacker mechanic, but we’ll touch on that later.

 The Hide action, like the Help action and various other optional actions, is situational.
-Keeping its uses in the back of your mind will be useful should you ever find yourself in the situation where it could be the optimal play as opposed to simply attacking or throwing another spell at the enemy.
+Keeping its uses in the back of your mind will be useful should you ever find yourself in a situation where it could be the optimal play as opposed to simply attacking or throwing another spell at the enemy.

 The Mechanics of Hiding in D&D 5e

 In this section, I’m going to lay out all of the mechanics for hiding while in combat.
-This, in essence, envelopes two separate mechanics in D&D 5e, the Hide action and the unseen attacker status.
+This, in essence, envelopes two separate mechanics in D&D 5e, the Hide action, and the unseen attacker status.